Comparing Premises-based and Cloud Phone Systems

 Deciding Between a Cloud-based and Premises-based Solution

 Buying a Voice over IP (VoIP) phone system can be challenging.
-One critical decision that must be made is to determine which is better for your business: a premises-based solution (in which the hardware appliance is kept on-site in your server closet), or a hosted PBX solution (where your phones connect through your Internet connection to a provider that maintains the equipment at an off-site cloud data center).
-Educating yourself on the benefits and potential challenges that come with using either a hosted or premises-based phone system can help you make a good decision to ensure your business needs are met and you get the greatest value for your investement.
+One critical decision that must be made is to determine which is better for your business: a premises-based solution (in which the hardware appliance is kept on-site in your server closet), or a cloud phone system (where your phones connect through your Internet connection to a provider that maintains the equipment at an off-site cloud data center).
+Educating yourself on the benefits and potential challenges that come with using either a premises-based or cloud phone system can help you make a good decision to ensure your business needs are met and you get the greatest value for your investement.

 Total Cost of Ownership (TCO)

-A hosted PBX can often have a very low total cost of ownership due to the savings in IT personnel and because your hosted provider takes care of server configuration and maintenance.
+A cloud phone system can often have a very low total cost of ownership due to the savings in IT personnel and because your hosted provider takes care of server configuration and maintenance.
 Depending on the size and structure of your business this can be an advantage of hosted VoIP over premises-based VoIP.

 Purchasing the right phone system is important for the success of your business.
-There are many factors that come into play when deciding between a hosted and premises-based VoIP solution.
+There are many factors that come into play when deciding between a premises-based and cloud VoIP phone system.
 Each has its strengths and weaknesses.
 To make the best decision sign up for a free consultation with a Digium VoIP specialist.
 They can provide you with additional information, tips, and advice regarding your communications needs to ensure you end up with with the best phone system for your business.